Avina-cK/NLD_Julia/README.md

 # NLD_Julia
-A bunch of nonlinear dynamical systems solved using Julia-1.1.1
+This project contains code for a few nonlinear dynamical systems analysed using Julia-1.1.1 for an Undergraduate Honors Thesis.